Please “add to cart” the Tam Valley products below you wish to purchase.

 Note: when removing the wiring harness be sure to pull gently on the plastic connector case with a pair of nippers or sharp tweezers – do not pull the wires or they will come off!
 Maximum voltage for the battery input is 30V DC – do not exceed!
 Connecting the battery backward will not do any harm but the unit will not work.

-Dimensions of the DRS1 receiver.
-It will fit in HOn3 and up engines and tenders.
-For N scale it can fit in a boxcar on a slant.
+Dimensions of the New DRS1 receiver.
+It will even fit in N Scale and up engines and tenders.

 We married the DRS1 receiver and our DCC booster and came up with the DRS1 Hi Power Receiver.
 It can put out 3 Amps continuous and 5 Amps in bursts.
 It can also take higher voltages, up to 28 volts.
 We have had many requests for a receiver that can work with garden scale and here it is.
 You will need either a DRS1 transmitter or a CVP T5000 on channel 16.